-2010 Business Highlights
+2011 Business Highlights

-2010 represented a year focused on capitalizing on opportunities for long-term growth for our company and stockholders.
+2011 represented a year focused on capitalizing on opportunities for long-term growth for our company and stockholders.

-We have adhered to a disciplined investment underwriting policy and made few investments in assets believed by management to be overpriced.
-This disciplined investment policy allowed us to weather challenging economic environment and positioned us well to take advantage of opportunities going forward.
+We have adhered to a disciplined investment underwriting policy and do not make investments in assets believed by management to be overpriced.
+This disciplined investment policy allowed us to weather the current challenging economic environment and positioned us well to take advantage of investment opportunities going forward.

-Also, we have continued our marketing strategy designed to enhance awareness of our company among local and regional operators of skilled nursing and assisted living properties in certain states.
-The campaign highlighted our unlevered balance sheet, our access to capital to invest, our ability and interest in doing small transactions, our strong but small management team and our many years in the industry.
+Also, we have continued our marketing strategy designed to enhance awareness of our company among local and regional operators of skilled nursing, assisted living, memory care and independent living properties in certain states.
+The marketing campaign highlights our low-levered balance sheet, our access to capital to invest, our ability and interest in doing small transactions, our strong but small management team and our many years in the industry.

-As a direct result of these efforts, in 2010 we grew substantially by purchasing approximately \$94.6 million, including transaction fees, of assets comprised of skilled nursing properties (or SNF), assisted living properties (or ALF) and properties providing combinations of independent living and SNF or ALF services.
+As a direct result of these efforts, in 2011 we grew substantially by purchasing approximately \$106.5 million, including transaction fees, of assets comprised of skilled nursing properties, properties providing combinations of independent living, skilled nursing or assisted living services and a vacant parcel of land held for future development of a 120-bed skilled nursing property.
+Our 2011 year-over-year revenue growth was 15.6% and our year-over-year funds from operations growth was 31.0%.